dozymoe/fireh_sql/README.rst

         sql = UserSchema.create_select_sql()

         filter_ = sql.create_or_filter()
+        # The word 'LIKE' will not be checked if it was valid or not,
+        # too bothersome, just don't put user's input in there.
         filter_.add(('username', 'Ach%', 'LIKE'))
         filter_.add(('username', 'Abd%', 'LIKE'))
         sql.set_filters(filter_)

+        # Assumed DESCENDING if it was prefixed with hyphen (-), the target
+        # being http query string.
         for sort_field in ('username', '-id'):
             sql.add_order_by(sort_field)

         page_size = 10
         page = 1
         page_offset = (page - 1) * page_size
+        # Both page_size and page_offset tested to be of type integer.
         sql.set_limit(page_size, page_offset)

         with psycopg2.connect('dbname=testdb') as conn:
             with conn.cursor() as cur:
+                # SELECT * FROM users WHERE username LIKE %s
+                #     OR username LIKE %s ORDER BY username, id DESC
+                #     LIMIT 10 OFFSET 0
+                #
+                # ('Ach%', 'Abd%')
                 cur.execute(str(sql), sql.data)